< FAR AWAY FROM HOME: THE VOICES, THE BODY AND THE PERIPHERY

 "All utopias are depressing because they leave no room to chance, to difference, to those who are 'different'.
 Everything has been ordered; order reigns.
 Behind every utopia lies a great taxonomic design: a place for everything and every thing in its place."

 (Georges Perec, Thoughts of Sorts)

-I have been living in the Netherlands for 20 years now, which is governed as a parliamentary democracy.
-I walked the path from illegal immigrant to a holder of the Dutch nationality and I am still struggling to find my place in society – this is the main subject of my artistic practice.
+I have been living in the Netherlands for 20 years now, which is governed by a parliamentary democracy.
+I walked the path from illegal immigrant to a holder of Dutch nationality and I am still struggling to find my place in society – this is the main subject of my artistic practice.

 'Far away from home: the voices, the body and the periphery' is a project inspired by a heated debate that took place some time ago.
 In public, a Dutch citizen with an academic background asked me: "Are you a communist?"

 To understand what it means to be a communist, I have chosen to place the word in its historical contexts in the Netherlands and in Bulgaria.

 Before, during, and after WWII the Dutch government had seen a conqueror and a great danger in the face of the communist ideology.
 The Dutch communists played an important role in the Resistance during the war (when the Netherlands was occupied by Nazi Germany), and many lost their lives in prisons and Nazi concentration camps.
 They did not, however, receive real recognition for their deeds after the Liberation and were excluded from the ruling government.

 In Bulgaria, the communists, with the help of the Red Army, became the main ruling political power after the war, which today is declared criminal and totalitarian.
 Nevertheless, at present, a big part of the political establishment has ties to the former communist State Security Service, applying the 'old' (originating from the past) methods of governance.
 This results in a lack of public memory about the existence of forced labour concentration camps in Communist Bulgaria.